History of slavery: Early United States law

-The Republic of Vermont banned slavery in its constitution of 1777 and continued the ban when it entered the United States in 1791.
+The Republic of Vermont allowed the enslavement of children in its constitution of 1777 suggesting that people "ought not" enslave adults, but there was no enforcement of this suggestion.
+Vermont entered the United States in 1791 with the same constitutional provisions.
 Through the Northwest Ordinance of 1787 under the Congress of the Confederation, slavery was prohibited in the territories north west of the Ohio River.
-In 1794, Congress banned American vessels from being used in the slave trade, and also banned the export of enslaved people from America to other countries.
+In 1794, Congress banned American vessels from being used in the slave trade, and also banned the export of slaves from America to other countries.
 However, little effort was made to enforce this legislation.
-The slave ship owners of Rhode Island were able to continue in trade, and the USA's slaving fleet in 1806 was estimated to be nearly 75% as large as that of Britain, with dominance of the transportation of enslaved people into Cuba.
+The slave ship owners of Rhode Island were able to continue in trade, and the USA's slaving fleet in 1806 was estimated to be nearly 75% as large as that of Britain, with dominance of the transportation of slaves into Cuba.
 By 1804, abolitionists succeeded in passing legislation that ended legal slavery in every northern state (with slaves above a certain age legally transformed to indentured servants).
 Congress passed an Act Prohibiting Importation of Slaves as of 1 January 1808; but not the internal slave trade.

 Despite the actions of abolitionists, free blacks were subject to racial segregation in the Northern states.
 While the United Kingdom did not ban slavery throughout most of the empire, including British North America till 1833, free blacks found refuge in the Canadas after the American Revolutionary War and again after the War of 1812.
 Refugees from slavery fled the South across the Ohio River to the North via the Underground Railroad.
 Midwestern state governments asserted States Rights arguments to refuse federal jurisdiction over fugitives.
 Some juries exercised their right of jury nullification and refused to convict those indicted under the Fugitive Slave Act of 1850.